alvisjiang/sanauth/README.md

     * user CRUD
         * including disabling and re-enabling an user account
         * via both *web API* and *function calling*
-    * access token granting and invalidating
+    * access token granting, invalidating and retrospecting
 * availability
     * developers shall be able to use the program as a drop in extension for their own sanic project.
-    * the program shall also be able to run as a standalone service app.
+    * the program shall be able to run as a standalone service app.
     * developers shall be able to install this program via pypi

 ## Tasks
-> job break down for the server. they are not listed in order.
+> job break down for the server.

 ### application related API's
 * [x] create